crate/crate/CONTRIBUTING.rst

 information.

 The subject of the commit message (i.e. first line) should contain a summary of the changes.
-Please use imperative mood.
+Please use the imperative mood.
 The subject can be prefixed with "Test: " or "Docs: " to indicate the changes are not primarily to the main code base.
 For example::

     Add DROP VIEW support to the planner and executor